JB Pritzker, Governor, State of Illinois

 More information is available at the RISE Act page.

 ISAC will not select Alternative Application records for verification, however, colleges are expected to confirm that students meet all MAP eligibility criteria and to resolve any conflicting information they become aware of during the MAP awarding and disbursement process.
-To assist colleges with this process, the 2023-24 Operational Guide for Alternative Application Processing provides guidance for financial aid administrators on confirming MAP eligibility for students who meet the RISE Act criteria and include references to related rules and regulations.
+To assist colleges with this process, the Operational Guide for Alternative Application Processing (available for the 2023-24 and 2024-25 processing cycles) provides guidance for financial aid administrators on confirming MAP eligibility for students who meet the RISE Act criteria and include references to related rules and regulations.

 Students Correcting Alternative Applications